-The worst situation any parent could imagine is the loss of one’s child.
+The worst situation any parent could imagine is the loss of a child.
 Every year in Europe alone, 400 children die as a result of motor vehicle accidents and another 2,800 suffer serious injuries causing permanent disability .

 Modelling the System